viswa2/DevOps/aws-fundamentals/README.md

 •	Lowest-cost object storage class ideal for archiving
 •	Able to retrieve objects within 12 hours.
 Amazon S3 Deep Archive supports long-term retention and digital preservation for data that might be accessed once or twice in a year.
 This storage class is the lowest-cost storage in the AWS Cloud, with data retrieval from 12 to 48 hours.
-All objects from this storage class are replicated and stored across at least three geographically dispersed Availability Zones.
+All objects from this storage class are replicated and stored across at least three geographically dispersed Availability Zones. particularly those in highly-regulated industries, such as the Financial Services, Healthcare, and Public Sectors — that retain data sets for 7-10 years or longer to meet regulatory compliance requirements.
+Amazon S3 Glacier Deep Archive can also be used for backup and disaster recovery use cases

 `Amazon S3 Outposts`